Wilhelm Kube: Generalkommissar of White Ruthenia

 Following lengthy talks with the SS-Brigadeführer Zenner and the extraordinarily diligent head of the SD, SS-Obersturmbannführer Strauch, in the last two weeks in White Russia we have liquidated roughly 55,000 Jews....In the city of Minsk about 10,000 Jews were liquidated on 28 and 29 July.
 Of these, 6,500 were Russian Jews, predominantly women, children, and the aged; the rest were Jews unfit for labor, mainly from Vienna, Brünn, Bremen, and Berlin.
 The latter had been sent to Minsk last year in accordance with the Führer's orders....In Minsk proper there are 2,600 Jews from Germany left.

+By March 1942, Kube's preferential treatment of German Jews appeared to come to an end after pressure from his superiors within the SS.
+In the spring of 1942, contrary to the opinion of SS-Obersturmführer Kurt Burkhardt, he ordered the resumption of mass murders in the ghettos, which had been interrupted during the winter months because of the frozen ground.
+He justified this with the fear of the spread of epidemics in the ghettos.
+In an order dated 8 September 1942, Kube stressed that "the strong presence of Jews among the [partisans]" could only be counteracted by "cleansing the country of Jews".
+In May 1943, Kube demonstrated a gas chamber to a delegation of Italian fascists.
+Kube planned to level Minsk and replace it with a German settlement called Asgard.

 Assassination

-At 1:20 am on 22 September 1943, Kube was assassinated in his Minsk apartment by a time device hidden in his mattress.
-The bomb was placed by Soviet partisan Yelena Mazanik (1914–1996), a Belarusian woman who was hired in Kube's household as a maid and was convinced to assassinate him later.
-According to alternate version, the explosives were set up by Lev Liberman from the Minsk ghetto, who was also employed in the household, but this later proved to be false.
-In total 12 groups received an order from Moscow to assassinate Kube.
+At 1:20 am on 22 September 1943, Kube was assassinated in his Minsk apartment by a time-detonated bomb hidden in his mattress.
+The bomb was placed by Yelena Mazanik, a Belarusian Soviet partisan who was hired in Kube's household as a maid and was convinced to assassinate him.
+According to an alternate version, the explosives were set up by Lev Liberman from the Minsk Ghetto, who was also employed in the household, but this later proved to be false.
+In total, 12 groups received an order from Moscow to assassinate Kube.
+The bomb went off 40 minutes early, purportedly due to higher air temperature than that during bomb testing.
+SS-Gruppenführer Curt von Gottberg, the SS and Police Leader of White Ruthenia, temporarily replaced Kube as Generalkommissar.

-The bomb went off forty minutes early, purportedly due to higher air temperature than that during bomb testing.
-In retaliation, the SS killed more than 1,000 men who were citizens of Minsk.
+In retaliation for the assassination, the SS killed more than 1,000 male citizens of Minsk.
 Owing to Kube's antagonistic attitude to some SS anti-Jewish actions, Himmler felt that the dead man had been well on the way to booking himself a place in a concentration camp anyway, and reportedly described the assassination as a "blessing".

 Mazanik escaped the reprisals and continued to fight with the partisans.
-On 29 October 1943 she was awarded the title Hero of the Soviet Union, along with other members of the assassination group Nadezhda Troyan and Maria Osipova.
+On 29 October 1943, she was awarded the title Hero of the Soviet Union, along with other members of the assassination group Nadezhda Troyan and Mariya Osipova.
 After the war she went on to become deputy director of the Fundamental Library of the Belarusian Academy of Sciences.